 In an effort to help reduce student spending on textbooks, the library has launched an initiative to cross-reference the faculty course-adopted text lists with multi-user e-books that we either already have in our collections, or that we can purchase.
 When we find a match, we will notify faculty via email so that they can have the option to share the link to the e-book with their students through Brightspace.
 We have also embedded a key into our e-book records in LINUS so that faculty can identify candidates for CATS independently.

-In Fall 2017, nearly 14% of titles adopted for course use were available as unlimited user e-books through the library.
+In Fall 2019, 24% of titles adopted for course use were available as unlimited user e-books through the library.
 110 faculty across 28 academic departments were notified about these books, and we hope that these numbers can continue to grow.

 Frequently Asked Questions